Psalm 32 -The Blessings of Forgiveness, Protection, and Guidance

 · Remember the blessedness of forgiveness.

-· Remember the release of guilt and double-living.
+· Remember the release from the hypocrisy and stress of double-living.

 · Remember the protection God gives His people.